aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 The next two sub-sections walk through how to containerize Nextflow and create an AWS Batch Job Definition to run the container.

 !!! info
     If you are attending an in person workshop, the resources described have already been created in your workshop account.
+    If this is the case, you can **skip ahead** to [Submitting a Nextflow workflow](#submitting-a-nextflow-workflow).

-You can create additional identical resources using the instructions below, but you may need to change the names given to IAM policies, IAM roles, and Batch job definitions.
+    (Advanced users) You can create additional identical resources using the instructions below, but you may need to change the names given to IAM policies, IAM roles, and Batch job definitions.

 ### Containerizing Nextflow